 “Fully diluted” shares are the total common shares of a company counting all currently issued and outstanding, plus shares that could be issued through the conversion of convertible preferred stock or through the exercise of outstanding options and warrants.

-A cap table is a list of your company’s equity securities, including stock, options and warrants, that identifies how many shares are outstanding and who owns those securities
+A capitalization table, or cap table, is a list of your company’s equity securities, including stock, options and warrants, that identifies how many shares are outstanding and who owns those securities

 Units of equity ownership in a corporation entitling their holder to a share of the corporation’s success through dividends and/or capital appreciation.